 The slide stop works quite well.
 I’m not going to say it’s oversized, but it sticks a good quarter inch off of the gun and is easy to hit and use, no issues with it at all.

 In fact, it’s one of the nice features of the gun.
-It’s in a very commonplace on the gun, so when you pick up the Ruger Mark IV Lite it feels familiar.
+It’s located in a very commonplace on the gun, so when you pick up the Ruger Mark IV Lite it feels familiar.

 If you’re used to most polymer frame guns on the market, you know where your slide release and the slide stop are.

-The trigger on the Ruger Mark IV Lite is a nice gold color, has a nice swoop shape for your finger.
+The trigger on the Ruger Mark IV Lite is a nice gold color, and has a nice swoop shape for your finger.